make-github-pseudonymous-again/dotfiles/README.md

 ## Advisory

-Most scripts will cache data on your hard drive.
+Many scripts will cache data on your hard drive.
 This data can be used to impersonate you.
 Encrypt your hard drive before it is too late.

 ## Getting started